scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

     from pdfrw.objects.pdfstring import BasePdfName
     from pdfrw import PdfDict, PdfObject

-Finding Your Way Around PDFrw and fillable forms
+Finding Your Way Around PDFrw and Fillable Forms
 ------------------------------------------------

-If you search the internet, including the above mentioned *Medium* blog post, you will find a snippet of code which might look like the
+Several examples of basic form filling code can be found on the Internet, including the above mentioned *Medium* blog post.
+The following is a typical snippet taken largely from the blog post.
-following:

 .. code:: python